j19sch/j19sch.github.io/posts/2024/20240701-addressing-the-moment-of-discovery.md

 .. type: text
 -->

+In my [previous post](link://slug/the-difference-between-a-test-case-and-a-requirement-is-the-moment-of-discovery) I explored the meaning of claiming that *"The difference between a test case and a requirement is the moment of discovery."* In this post I want to go deeper into what this means in practice.
+How it can help us to do better testing.

+I think it does so in at least three ways:
+- exploratory testing is key
+- exploratory testing should happen as early as possible
+- how best to divide up / share in the testing work

+# exploratory testing is key
+ToDo: link to section in previous post

+In my previous post I distinguished test cases that are translated requirements from ones that aren't.
+With the ones that are, you know in advance what you want to evaluate, i.e. the requirement.
+With the ones that aren't, you don't.
+You first make a discovery, then you decide how to evaluate it.
+That's the core of exploratory testing: you explore and you evaluate - with each feeding into the other.

+While these first kind of test cases are important - they are the requirements after all, they are from a testing perspective less interesting.
+We know the thing we're building needs to do a certain thing.
+So the people designing it know, the people building it know, and the people testing it know.
+(With some luck these are essentialy the same people, working as a team.)

+For the second kind that's not the case.
+It's only through interacting with what we've built[^1], we discover what it does and decide if it should keep doing that.
+In a very real sense, we are discovering new requirements.
+And these can be input for new test cases in the first sense and for test automation.

+[^1]: As [Maaret Pyhäjärvi](https://maaretp.com/) says: we use the application as our [external imagination](https://exploratorytestingacademy.com/courses/index.html).

+# earlier exploratory testing is better

+# dividing up the work / where is expertise needed
+if the key of exploratory testing is in external imagination (noticing and deciding !heuristics!) than you want the best et-ers doing testing on the most important (most risk, most value) things
+not: brief and debrief someone else with the best et-er

+---

+# the old stuff

 There are several straightforward ways to distinguish a test case from a requirement.
 A test case tells you how to check some kind of thing about the application, a requirement tells you that the application should do some kind of thing.
 A test case is written by a tester, a requirement by a business analyst.
 A test case consist of an action and an evaluation of the result, a requirement takes the form of a sentence like "product ABC shall XYZ." (at least according to NASA[^1]).

 [^1]: https://www.nasa.gov/reference/appendix-c-how-to-write-a-good-requirement/